-The Institute for Food Laws and Regulations (IFLR) at Michigan State University offers U.S. and international food law courses taught online by an international network of food science, academic, and legal professionals, who understand the complex nature of food laws and how they impact the flow of food and agricultural products across national boundaries.
+The Institute for Food Laws and Regulations (IFLR) at Michigan State University offers United States and international food law courses taught online by an international network of food science, academic, and legal professionals, who understand the complex nature of food laws and how they impact the flow of food and agricultural products across national boundaries.

-All courses are fully accredited.
-Enrollment is fast and easy via MSU LIfelong Education.
-MSU’s Lifelong Education Program requires no application fee, no entrance exam, and no book purchases.
+Enrollment is fast and easy through MSU Lifelong Education.
+MSU’s Lifelong Education Program requires no application fee, no college transcripts, and no entrance exam.

 A typical course will detail the food regulation practices of a specific subject area such as Codex Alimentarius, or provide a detailed examination of the food laws and regulatory practices of a specific country or region such as the United States, European Union, Latin America, Canada, and Asia.